• Air Fryer

 Ingredients Needed

 • Hot dogs - I prefer all-natural, 100% beef hot dogs.
-However, any hot dog kind or brand will work.
-I usually purchase whatever brand I can find on sale.
+However, any type or brand will work, including turkey, chicken, pork, or plant-based options.
+I usually grab whatever's on sale.

 ingredients for air fryer hot dogs on table